-Lively and full of color, Chinese weddings are lavish affairs that are as much about the happy couple as they are about their respective families.
-A celebration marked by rituals and traditions, many symbolic aspects focus on blessings of prosperity, abundance, and happiness for the couple from both friends and family members.
+Lively and full of color, Chinese weddings tend to be lavish affairs that are as much about the happy couple as they are about their respective families.
+A celebration marked by rituals and traditions, weddings feature symbolic aspects that focus on blessings of prosperity, abundance, and happiness for the couple from both friends and family members.
 If you or your spouse-to-be has Chinese heritage, it can be helpful to learn of these traditions to see if you may want to incorporate them into your own nuptials.

 To get further insight into these celebrations, we consulted wedding planning experts Celia Yu and Nicole Froelich.
 “Chinese weddings can last the whole day because of all the Chinese wedding traditions,” shares Yu.
 The length and size of the party largely depend on what both families agree to and their requirements, as well as the provinces, different traditions, and rituals.
 “Ultimately it consists of two main parts,” adds Froelich.
-“Where the Chinese tea ceremony is intimate and only for both families, the Chinese banquet (in Western weddings, it’s the wedding reception) is for the guests of the couple and both families.”
+“Where the Chinese tea ceremony is intimate and only for both families, the Chinese banquet (in Western weddings, it’s the reception) is for the guests of the couple and both families.”

 Meet the Expert

 - Celia Yu is the owner and lead wedding planner at Big Day Service, a wedding planning company based in San Francisco that specializes in weddings full of cultural heritage, authenticity, and timeless moments.